Happy New Year and thank you Longview!

 Our judges Marin, Ava and Noel walked the whole route and judged each planet on these criteria:

-We will announce the winner of the Out of This World Award at our next club meeting (details below).
+We will announce the winner of the Out of This World Award and the People's Choice Award (thank you, online voters) at our next club meeting (details below).

 * * * * *